top of page

 The Ravens cheerleading squad and mascot Poe offer traditional cheering options.
 Note that the cheerleading squad has a male stunt squad, as well.
 The Poe mascot has now seen his brothers, Edgar and Allen, re-added to the mascot mix.
 In 2022, the brothers stood in for Poe when he went down with a devastating wing injury.
 The fans are happy to see all three at the game in 2023.

-The "MO" in Baltimore is colored different colors in the end zones from the rest of the city name.
-This to honor the late Mo Gaba, who passed in 2020 at the age of 14.
-Mo was a Baltimore super-fan, who although was battling cancer for most of his life, and later blindness, become a favorite of all Baltimore athletes.
-Gaba was inducted into the Baltimore Orioles Hall of Fame in July 2020 and in 2019 became the first person to announce an NFL draft pick written in Braille.
+The "MO" in Baltimore is colored differently in the end zones from the rest of the city name.
+This is to honor the late Mo Gaba, who passed in 2020 at the age of 14.
+Mo was a Baltimore super-fan who, despite battling cancer for most of his life and later losing his sight, became a favorite of all Baltimore athletes.
+Gaba was inducted into the Baltimore Orioles Hall of Fame in July 2020 and, in 2019, became the first person to announce an NFL draft pick written in Braille.
 The Ravens continue to honor Mo 3 years after his passing.

 One major complaint of M&T Bank Stadium had been the lack of escalators to the upper deck.
-But a few years back they added escalators to this area, which means that fans do not have to hoof it up and down stairs or long ramps.
+But a few years back, they added escalators to this area, so fans no longer have to hoof it up and down stairs or long ramps.

 Neighborhood 4

-The neighborhood is generally the same as Oriole Park at Camden Yards, but does suffer a slight bit, as it is further away from downtown Baltimore.
-The newly opened Horseshoe Casino, located south of the stadium, has the potential to make this “other” side of the stadium become more and more important to the Ravens’ social scene.
+The neighborhood is generally the same as Oriole Park at Camden Yards, but it does suffer a bit because it is farther from downtown Baltimore.
+The newly opened Horseshoe Casino, located south of the stadium, has the potential to make this “other” side of the stadium more and more critical to the Ravens’ social scene.

 The Inner Harbor is a popular tourist destination and is a short walk from M&T Bank Stadium.
-There is a movement by a local developer to redevelop the already famous Harborplace into a state-of-art living and working area.
-Currently the existing pavilions are underused.
+There is a movement by a local developer to redevelop the already famous Harborplace into a state-of-the-art living and working area.
+Currently, the existing pavilions are underused.

-Baltimore is home to many touristy attractions, such as Fells Point, and Fort McHenry.
-The American Visionary Art Museum on Key Highway is located on the way to Fort McHenry and should not be missed, although its unique collection will not be for everyone.
+Baltimore is home to many touristy attractions, such as Fells Point and Fort McHenry.
+The American Visionary Art Museum on Key Highway is on the way to Fort McHenry and should not be missed, though its unique collection may not be for everyone.

-Baltimore is, and has always been, an urban environment where you should make sure you are aware of your surroundings.
-Use common sense and all will be fine and you will have a great time.
+Baltimore is, and has always been, an urban environment where you should stay aware of your surroundings.
+Use common sense, and everything will be fine —you will have a great time.

 Fans 5

 Baltimore is a football town.
-They love smash-mouthed football and have no problem if the defense wins the game by smothering their opponents.
-Even when there was no NFL team in town, they embraced football variations offered by the USFL and the CFL in ways that other cities may have a hard time following.
-The fans will still respect fans who wear the opposing team’s colors, but they still should not expect too much love.
+They love smash-mouth football and have no problem if the defense wins the game by smothering their opponents.
+Even when there was no NFL team in the city, they embraced football variations offered by the USFL and the CFL in ways other cities may struggle to match.
+Fans will still respect fans who wear the opposing team’s colors, but they should not expect too much love.
 The fans are serious about the Ravens and defensive football.

 Just like at Oriole Park, the Ravens’ fans commemorate the local creation of the Star-Spangled Banner, and the love of the other big league team in town, by shouting a loud “O!!!!!!” during the appropriate spot in the anthem.
-In other places, this would seem to be disrespectful, but in Baltimore, it shows the love of the country and the team.
-If you hear that yell at other parks throughout the country, rest assured that there is a Baltimore fan in the house.
-Fans also love to chant along with the “Seven Nation Army” song by the White Stripes.
+In other places, this would seem disrespectful, but in Baltimore, it shows the love for the country and the team.
+If you hear that yell at different parks throughout the country, rest assured that there is a Baltimore fan in the house.
+Fans also love to chant along to “Seven Nation Army” by the White Stripes.

 Access 5

 M&T Bank Stadium is right off I-95, with only a couple of turns putting you on the highway home.
-Parking garages can be found in all directions from the stadium.
+Parking garages are located in all directions from the stadium.
 Street parking is not a great option.
 Parking near the Inner Harbor is a good option.
 Check the parking link on the Ravens’ website to find bargains that are a pretty close walk away.

 If you’re not driving to the game, the other primary mode of access is the MTA Light Rail.
 From points north and south of downtown Baltimore, you can take the train to the ballpark.
-The Light Rail is slow, so make sure you know that beforehand, and the crowds will be overwhelming after the game.
+The Light Rail is slow, so make sure you know that beforehand.
+The crowds will be overwhelming after the game.

 Return on Investment 4

-The cost of an NFL game is expensive.
+An NFL game is expensive.
 There is no way around it.
-You do get a good deal, because of the high entertainment value and the extremely high level of competition.
-The parking costs, if done correctly and cheaply, can alleviate some of the expenses.
+You do get a good deal because of the high entertainment value and the extremely high level of competition.
+Parking costs, if done correctly and cheaply, can help alleviate some expenses.
 The Ravens make sure the fans know they are valued for spending their money on the team.

 Free programs are available for all games, and the pregame ritual of walking the Ravenswalk (located between the two Camden Yards stadiums) is a treat for all fans.